techidaily/site-games-able/source/_posts/safe-operating-zones-navigating-gpu-temps.md

  Optimum GPU gaming temperatures range from 65 to 85°C (149° to 185°F) under normal use conditions.
 It is important to note that GPU temperatures depend on the GPU's manufacturer and model.
 Additionally, the optimal GPU temperature for gaming shouldn't exceed 85°C (185°F), even if some are rated higher.

  A good GPU temperature for gaming is hard to accurately determine because of GPU manufacturers' different models.
-They often have a[safe GPU temperature](https://www.makeuseof.com/tag/pc-operating-temperatures-hot-hot/) range.
+They often have a [safe GPU temperature](https://www.makeuseof.com/tag/pc-operating-temperatures-hot-hot/) range.
 However, a general rule of thumb is to keep the temperature below 85°C; when in doubt, the cooler, the better.

 ### GPU Temperature Operating Ranges